pippinbarr/cart253-2019/modules/core-randomness-probability-and-perlin-noise/core-randomness-probability-and-perlin-noise.md

 - We've mostly used random to directly set the position of things
 - Or to create flashing, changing colors
-- But of course `random()` can apply in any situation when we want to vary numbers in our code in a surprising way
+- But `random()` can apply in any situation when we want to vary numbers in our code in a surprising way
 - Such as for motion...

 ---